GST Adjudication Set Aside: Lack of Proof of Hearing Notice - Maya Store Ruling

 - Section 73: The provision used by the Proper Officer to pass the original order for demand of tax.

-Petitioner's Contention: The petitioner contended that the order violated the statutory mandate of Section 75(4) because no hearing was actually provided, making the entire adjudication process illegal.
+The petitioner contended that the order violated the statutory mandate of Section 75(4) because no hearing was actually provided, making the entire adjudication process illegal.
+The Revenue argued that they had fulfilled the requirement by putting the notice online, but were unable to prove it due to the withdrawal of the internal application.

-The Court emphasized that the burden of proving service of notice lies squarely on the department.
+The Court held that the burden of proving service of notice lies squarely on the department.
 The withdrawal of an internal software application (ACES-GST) is an administrative decision by the government and cannot be used as an excuse to deny a taxpayer their fundamental right to a hearing.
+The Court quashed the adjudication order and remitted the matter back for a fresh hearing.

 Legal & Regulatory Support